carpentries-incubator/lesson-parallel-python/episodes/map-and-reduce.md

 ### Map

-A function that squares its argument is a mapping function that illustrates the concept of `map`:
+A function squaring its argument is a mapping function that illustrates the concept of `map`:

 ~~~python
 # Create a function for mapping